seniorLikeToCode/CreativeDraw/src/packages/utils/README.md

 npm install @excalidraw/utils
 ```

-If you prefer Yarn over npm, use this command to install the Excalidraw utils package:
+If you prefer Yarn over npm, use this command to install the Creativedraw utils package:

 ```bash
 yarn add @excalidraw/utils